Common Strippit

 Preventing Servo Motor Failures

-1 -- Heat is the Major cause of Motor Failures, Check that Servo Blower Fan is Running.
+1 -- Heat is Major cause of Motor Failures, Check that Servo Blower Fan is Running.

 2 -- Check that Air Filter is Not Plugged-Up with Dirt, they Usually Are!
 Replace it!